Why Aren’t There More Roundabouts in America?

-Once in a blue moon, you’ve probably driven through a modern American housing development or quaint New England town and encountered a type of intersection you rarely encounter: a roundabout.
-This circular intersection which keeps traffic continually flowing in the same direction around a central island is a rarity in North America.
+Once in a blue moon, you’ve driven through a modern American housing development or quaint New England town and encountered a rare kind of intersection: a roundabout.
+This circular intersection is a rarity in the U.S.

-However, across the Atlantic Ocean, roundabouts are widespread throughout the United Kingdom, where they’ve been the standard of the last century.
-In fact, even other parts of Europe are more familiar with the roundabout than we are: France has more than 30,000.
+However, across the Atlantic Ocean, roundabouts are widespread throughout Europe, where they’ve been a standard of traffic control over the last century.

 So why do some countries use these circular intersections instead of perpendicular four-way stops?
 And why aren’t there more of them in the United States?

 Simply put, roundabouts — which are also called rotaries — keep traffic moving safely and steadily.
 Many studies have been done on roundabouts including ones by leading public safety boards.
-The consensus is that crash safety is the biggest benefit of roundabouts was determined to be safety.
+The consensus is that crash safety is the biggest benefit of a roundabout.

-According to research by the Insurance Institute for Highway Safety, roundabouts reduce crashes by 38%, injuries by 76%, and fatal injuries by 90% (when tested at US intersections that were converted to roundabouts).
+According to research by the Insurance Institute for Highway Safety, roundabouts reduce crashes by 38 percent, injuries by 76 percent, and fatal injuries by 90 percent (as observed in certain U.S. intersections that had been converted to roundabouts).

 - Less congestion: The Federal Highway Administration found that roundabouts increase traffic capacity by 30-50 percent, as braking is only necessary if other vehicles are nearby.

-- Safer for pedestrians: People walking across an intersection only have to watch for traffic coming from one direction, rather than three
+- Safer for pedestrians: People walking across an intersection only have to watch for traffic coming from one direction, rather than three.

-- Better for the environment: Less time spent idling at red lights equals fewer emissions and less pollution
+- Better for the environment: Less time spent idling at red lights or stop signs means fewer emissions and less pollution.

-- Cheaper: Roundabouts are less costly to maintain then traffic light-controlled intersections
+- Cheaper: Roundabouts are less costly to maintain than traffic light-controlled intersections.

 If roundabouts are so great, why aren’t there more of them in the United States?

 In other words, Americans are too stubborn, passive, and imperceptive in their driving to be able to make their own decisions.
-Unfortunately, we will have to learn how to actually “yield” and respect other drivers before they’ll ever receive the safety benefits of roundabouts.
+Unfortunately, we will have to learn how to actually “yield” and respect other drivers before we’ll ever receive the safety benefits of roundabouts.